 of management.
 The choice of treatment depends on the patient's age and the

-extent of alopecia activity.
+extent of the condition.

-Cause of Alopecia Areata hair loss
+Cause of hair loss

 The cause of alopecia areata is not fully.
+Some studies suggest that it is an autoimmune

 disease in which the body's immune system attacks the hair follicles.
 Other